kaishin/Gifu/README.md

 ### Demo App

-Clone or download the repository and open `Gifu.xcworkspace` to check out the demo app.
+Clone or download the repository and open `Demo/Demo.xcworkspace` to check out the demo app.

 ## Documentation